 Numerous music festivals and other attractions in Prague during autumn might just make it your favorite season to enjoy the City of a Thousand Spires.

 Prague Weather in Autumn

 Weather for Prague in fall has the potential to be chilly; however, expect leftover summer warmth during the days if you travel in early September.
 Temperatures typically go down each month as fall passes.

 Precipitation on average is about 1.5 inches in September, 0.94 inches in October, and 1.3 inches in November.

 What to Pack

 Autumn can be chilly, so bring long sleeves and layers as well as a jacket or coat.
 Long pants are great to have along too.
-Consider what end of the autumn season you'll be traveling: You may only need a sweater if you're traveling in September, but if your trip is in November, you will require cold-weather attire like a heavy coat, gloves, a hat and scarf, and warm boots and socks.
+Consider what end of the autumn season you'll be traveling: You may only need a sweater if you're traveling in September, but if you're heading to Prague in November, you will require cold-weather attire like a heavy coat, gloves, a hat and scarf, and warm boots and socks.
 You'll always want to have comfortable and supportive walking shoes.